Darwin City food highlights

 Chow’s menu is inspired by Darwin’s tropical north location and proximity to Asia.
-The flavours of South East Asia with a focus on fresh local produce result in a menu bursting with freshness and flavour!
-From big bowls of Laksa or Pho, to incredible cocktails, there is a sophisticated dish on the menu for you.
-The servings are large enough to share, so why not take the family and taste everything on the menu as you sit outside and soak up the atmosphere of the Darwin Waterfront.
+The flavours of South East Asia with a focus on fresh local produce result in a menu bursting with freshness and flavour.
+From big bowls of laksa or pho, to incredible cocktails, there’s a sophisticated dish on the menu for you.
+The servings are large enough to share, so take the family and taste everything on the menu as you sit outside and soak up the atmosphere of the Darwin Waterfront.

 2. Take a journey to South East Asia

 Chef and owner of Hanuman, Jimmy Shu, provides a culinary journey through South East Asia with the variety of menu items at his restaurant.
 Serving Indian-inspired curries and Malaysian style dishes, your tastebuds will be taken on a journey regardless of what you order.
 The décor will transport you to Asia, and the service will make you smile.
 Local’s tip: order the Hanuman oysters.